epaulino27/TextAdventure/README.md

 encapsulates attack, into a a command interface, called via CommandInvoker

 ### 4. Observer
+Notifies whenever a loot drop occurs after an enemy is defeated.

 ## Features
 - can create 3 types of enemies: Boar, Bat, Kraken based on environment